Frequently Asked Questions

 Does ACCET accredit institutions that offer distance learning programs or degrees?

-ACCET accredits institutions offering programs that are taught entirely or in part by interactive distance learning, that do not exceed an Associates Degree in length.
+ACCET accredits institutions offering programs that are taught entirely or in part by interactive distance learning and do not exceed an Associate’s Degree in length.

-What is the role of the Commission in accreditation?
+What is the role of the Accrediting Commission in accreditation?

 Who determines the ACCET standards and how often are they evaluated?